vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

     <pl-choice correct="false">7.0 3</pl-choice>
 </pl-row>
 ```
 pl-row is a little bit different since students have to drag more than one row to solve problem.
-To set the answer of row, first, you need to set correct attribute of answer choices.
-In this example, it's first one and third one.
-After then, you need to set which place the choice should be dropped between 1 to n(depending on what value you set for col attribute).
+To set the answer of rows, first, you need to set correct attribute of answer choices.
+In this example, first one and third one are answers.
+After then, you need to set which place the answer rows should be dropped between 1 to n(depending on what value you set for col attribute).
 ![row_drop](img_readme/row_drop.png)
-The picture shows you numbering of dropzone.
-If you set col attribute to 6, then you will see more row dropzones and it will end at 6.
+The picture shows you an example of row dropzone-numbering.
+It has 1, 2, and 3 for each place of dropzone.
+If you set col attribute to 6, then you will see more places in row dropzone ending up numbering 1, 2, 3, 4, 5 and 6.
+The point is numbering of row dropzone doesn't start with 0.
+Keep in mind it starts from 1.

-### Example of double index dataframe:
+### Example of multi-column:
 Now, we want to creat a question for this operation.
 ```
 table = pd.pivot_table(df, values=['E', 'F','G'], index=['A'],